beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ## 6. Resizing input data at runtime

 TornadoVM supports dynamic recompilation of expressions when the input data is resized.
-To do so, TornadoVM exposes an API call (`taskSchedule.updateReference`).
+To do so, TornadoVM exposes an API call (`taskGraph.updateReference`).
 The re-compilation invalidates the code installed in the code cache and installs a new one with the upcoming data size.